bartoszlenar/Validot/docs/DOCUMENTATION.md

 _`Between` rule takes two arguments; `max` and `min`.
 These values can be used within the message - just use the placeholders._

 - `WithMessage` combined with [AsModel](#asmodel) can be used to group multiple rules and define one error message for them.
-  - Good to read: [AsModel](#asmodel) - in this section you can find code example for such scenario.
+  - Good to read: [AsModel](#asmodel) - in this section, you can find code example for such a scenario.
 - Validation result presents messages in:
   - [ToString](#tostring) - prints messages preceded by their paths, each in a separate line.
-  - [MessageMap](#messagemap) - dictionary that holds collections of messages grouped by the paths.
+  - [MessageMap](#messagemap) - a dictionary that holds collections of messages grouped by the paths.

 ---